TsukuBlog A Local Perspective on Life in Tsukuba, Ibaraki, Japan.

 But there are still more citrus varieties growing in these gardens, most of them which I would not be able to identify without asking the locals.

-Among these is the YUZU (柚子), or citron, which seems to appear in disconcertingly many different sizes, shapes, skin textures and shades of color (which can sometimes make it hard to identify).
+Among them is the YUZU (柚子), or citron, which seems to appear in disconcertingly many different sizes, shapes, skin textures and shades of color (which can sometimes make it hard to identify).

-These deliciously fragrant fruit ( more specifically, their rind) have long been an indispensible part of Japanese cuisine, especially as a flavoring in NABE, savory winter stews, and in one of my favorite dishes FUROFUKI DAIKON (風呂吹き大根).
-They are also used to make an assortment of traditional winter confections such as: yumochi (柚餅), yubeshi (柚餅子),and yuzu yo-kan (柚子羊羹)- DEELISH!
+These deliciously fragrant fruit ( more specifically, their rind) have long been an indispensable part of Japanese cuisine, especially as a flavoring in NABE, savory winter stews, and in one of my favorite dishes FUROFUKI DAIKON (風呂吹き大根).
+They are also used to make an assortment of traditional winter confections such as: yu-mochi (柚餅), yubeshi (柚餅子),and yuzu yo-kan (柚子羊羹)- Mmmm… DEELISH!

 Large and bumpy skinned yuzu (demon citrons) and they are often placed inside the entranceways to homes to ward off bad luck